-25 2.2.1 PT-JPL
+2.2.1 PT-JPL

-Of the three evaporation models evaluated in this study, the Priestley-Taylor Jet Propulsion Laboratory (PT-JPL) model uses the least number of meteorological and remote sensing input data, including air temperature, humidity, net radiation and a vegetation index (Fisher et al. 2008)(Fisher et al. 2008).
-This The model has been used to estimate actual evapotranspiration at local (Ershadi et al. 2014) and global scales in various studies (e.g., Badgley et al. 2015; Ershadi et al. 2014; Vinukollu et al. 2011) as well as(e.g., Badgley et al. 2015; Ershadi et al. 2014; Vinukollu et al. 2011), including the recent LandFlux (McCabe et al. 2016) (McCabe et al. 2016) and WACMOS-ET (Miralles et al. 2016) (Miralles et al. 2016) efforts.
+Of the three evaporation models evaluated in this study, the Priestley-Taylor Jet Propulsion Laboratory (PT-JPL) model uses the least number of meteorological and remote sensing input data, including air temperature, humidity, net radiation and a vegetation index (Fisher et al. 2008).
+The model has been used to estimate actual evapotranspiration at local (Ershadi et al. 2014) and global scales in various studies (e.g., Badgley et al. 2015; Ershadi et al. 2014; Vinukollu et al. 2011), including the recent LandFlux (McCabe et al. 2016) and WACMOS-ET (Miralles et al. 2016) efforts.
 Detailed descriptions of the model are provided in those references.
-The PT-JPL is a three-source model.
-The total that uses net radiation (R_n), normalized difference vegetation index (NDVI), air temperature and humidity as inputs.
-Total evaporation is partitioned into soil evaporation (λE_s), canopy transpiration (λE_t), and wet canopy evaporation (λE_i), i.e. $\lambda E = \lambda E_s + \lambda E_t + \lambda E_i$.
-The model

-5 initially partitions the net radiation into soil and vegetation components and then estimates the potential evaporation from the three sources (soil, canopy and wet canopy) sources.
-The effects of green cover fraction, relative wetness of the canopy, air temperature, plant water stress and soil water stress on the evaporative process are represented by corresponding multipliers which are subsequently determined.
-The actual.
-Actual evaporation values for each component of the system are then computed by reducing the potential evaporation based on these constraint multipliers.
-Further details of the PT-JPL model can be for each component in the system are then computed by reducing the potential evaporation based on these constraint multipliers.
-Further details of the PT-JPL model can be for each component in the system are then computed by for each component is the potential evaporation based on these constraint multipliers.

-10 foundare given in Appendix A at the end of this article by and also in the work of Fisher et al. (2008) Fisher et al. (2008).
+The PT-JPL is a three-source model that uses net radiation (R_n), normalized difference vegetation index (NDVI), air temperature and humidity as inputs.
+Total evaporation is partitioned into soil evaporation (λE_s), canopy transpiration (λE_t), and wet canopy evaporation (λE_t), i.e. $\lambda E = \lambda E_s + \lambda E_t + \lambda E_t$.
+The model initially partitions the net radiation into soil and vegetation components and then estimates the potential evaporation from the three (soil, canopy and wet canopy) sources.
+The effects of green cover fraction, relative wetness of the canopy, air temperature, plant water stress and soil water stress on the evaporative process are represented by corresponding multipliers.
+Actual evaporation values for each component of the system are computed by reducing the potential evaporation based on these constraint multipliers.
+Further details of the PT-JPL model are given in Appendix A at the end of this article and also in the work of Fisher et al. (2008).